code4sac/sacarts4ALL/3_schools_survey.md

 #  Survey: School Principals

-**Principals**: To understand the current state of K-8 arts education in Sacramento County, we surveyed all principals serving in K-8t grade schools across five school districts: Sacramento City (SCUSD), Elk Grove (EGUSD), Twin Rivers (TRUSD), Robla (RSD), and Natomas (NUSD).
+To understand the current state of K-8 arts education in Sacramento County, we surveyed all principals serving in K-8t grade schools across five school districts: Sacramento City (SCUSD), Elk Grove (EGUSD), Twin Rivers (TRUSD), Robla (RSD), and Natomas (NUSD).
 Principals (or school-level leads) were asked various questions about current availability of arts education, barriers to arts education, and quantity of opportunities provided to students.
 In total, 55% of surveys were completed across all districts (78 responses).

 | School District | Total Schools | Total Participated | Percent  |
 | -------  |:-------------:|:------------------:|:--------:|